dkypuros/atomic-lang-model/docs/the-recursive-story.md

 Through each chapter, recursion emerges as the central organizing principle:

-1. **Mathematical**: The formal property that distinguishes human from non-human languages
+1. **Mathematical**: The formal property that distinguishes human from non-human languages (see [Formal Language Theory](mathematical-foundations.md#1-formal-language-theory--the-chomsky-hierarchy))
 2. **Cognitive**: The computational capacity that enables infinite expression from finite means
-3. **Algorithmic**: The programming technique that handles nested structures
+3. **Algorithmic**: The programming technique that handles nested structures through [Merge and Move operations](mathematical-foundations.md#2-abstract-algebra-the-grammars-operations)
 4. **Neural**: The architectural challenge for learning hierarchical patterns
 5. **Empirical**: The testable property that validates theoretical claims
 6. **Verification**: The mathematical concept that can be formally proven correct

+Our implementation brings together all three mathematical pillars—formal language theory, abstract algebra, and category theory—as described in our comprehensive [Mathematical Foundations](mathematical-foundations.md).

 ## Why This Story Matters